 Do not use a chlorinated solvent in an area where welding will occur.
 Work only in areas that are well ventilated.
 Dispose of paint and solvent properly.

 Service Cooling System Safely

 Opening a pressurized cooling system can release explosive fluids and causing serious burns.
 Before opening any pressurized cooling system, make sure the engine has been shut off.
-Do not remove a filler cap unless it is cool enough to comfortably grip with bare hands.
-Slowly loosen cap to relieve pressure before opening fully.
+Do

 Avoid High Pressure Fluids